 You have several options in terms of housing costs.
 Some options depend on certain qualifications and eligibility requirements:

-- Subsidized housing – for this type, the government shoulders part of the rent.
-What the tenant pays depends on his or her income, which is why it is called rent-geared-to-income (RGI).
+- Subsidized housing – The government shoulders part of the rent for this type of housing.
+What the tenant pays depends on their income, which is why it is called rent-geared-to-income (RGI).
 There are RGI homes in private, co-operative, or government housing units.

 Do I qualify for subsidized housing?